Robert Turner 1970 - 2020 - Obituary

 He was born on Feb.
 27, 1970 in Lebanon.

-Survivors include: his son, Robert Austin Turner of Lexington; daughter, Avery Turner of Lebanon; mother, Betty Skaggs Turner of Lebanon.
+Survivors include: his son, Robert Austin Turner of Lexington; daughter, Avery Turner of Lebanon; mother, Betty Turner of Lebanon; brother, John Turner of Lebanon, KY; six aunts, Barbara Jean Hornback, Christine Smothers, Mary Slack, Margaret Coffman, Debbie Lynn Lanham, and Patricia Diane Spalding; niece, Brittany Turner; two uncles, John Skaggs and Jim Skaggs; and two great-nephews and several cousins.

 Funeral services were held at 1 p.m.
 Wednesday, Aug.
 12, at Bosley Funeral Home, Lebanon, with interment in Ryder Cemetery.